rust-lang/rust/doc/rust.md

 Each port and channel can carry only one type of message.
 The message type is encoded as a parameter of the channel or port type.
 The message type of a channel is equal to the message type of the port it is bound to.
-The types of messages must satisfy the `send` built-in interface.
+The types of messages must satisfy the `send` built-in trait.

 Messages are generally sent asynchronously, with optional rate-limiting on the transmit side.
 Each port contains a message